ndipatri/GoogleActionsWorkshop/README.md

 ### Things you can do before you come to the workshop

+**Make sure your laptop has either a built-in USB-A connector or a USB-C to USB-A dongle.**

 During the workshop you will using the Google Cloud Platform.
 You will need to log in to the Google Cloud Platform (https://console.cloud.google.com) using your Google account.